-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the 1 September 2019 to 31 August 2020.
-The annual report serves the purposes of both a Trustees' report and a directors' report under company law.
+The Governors (who are the Trustees and also directors of the charity for the purposes of the Companies Act) have pleasure in presenting their annual report together with the financial statements and auditor's report of the charitable company for the 1 September 2020 to 31 August 2021.
+The Annual Report serves the purposes of both a Governors' Report and a Directors' report under company law.

 The Trust operates an Academy for pupils ages 2-9 serving a catchment area to the west and south of Ampthill.
-It has a pupil capacity of 326 and had a roll of 296 in the school census of October 2020.
+It has a pupil capacity of 326 and had a roll of 286 in the school census of October 2021.